CONTENTS | UP | DARK | HOME

 See: Wikipedia: Language Barrier.

 When most people think of the “language barrier”, they’re thinking of the hard language barrier.
 The soft language barrier is more inconspicuous since it’s more complex and difficult to understand.
-I’ve described it in: “Sapir-Whorf Theory: How Language Influences Thought”.
+I’ve described it in: “Linguistic Relativity: How Language Influences Thought”.

 By contrast, the hard language barrier is fairly easy to understand.
 Complex ideas can’t spread between people who don’t share a common language.
 The hard language barrier matters more for activist movements when they are trying to do activism on a global scale, rather than a local one.